SaladTechnologies/comfyui-api/README.md

 If `async` is set to `true`, the API will return a 202 response immediately, and the outputs will be uploaded to S3 in the background.
 You will need to poll S3 or configure bucket events to be notified when the uploads are complete.

 If `async` is set to `false`, the API will wait for the uploads to complete before returning a response.
 The response will include the S3 URLs of the uploaded outputs in the `.images` field, which will be an array of strings.

+If an upload for a particular output is in progress, a subsequent upload to the same output will abort the first request and take over the upload.
+This is rooted in the assumption that you want the latest version of any particular output.

 ## System Events